monktastic/hackmd/spirituality/nonduality.md

 > Literally everything can be reduced to the **ultimate subject** of experience.

-Objects cannot exist without subject, but Subject exists independently of objects.
+Object cannot exist without subject, but the ultimate Subject exists independently of objects.

 Hakuin: